A living donor liver transplant involves removing a piece of liver from a compatible living donor and transplanting it into a recipient.

 Below you'll find prices for a living-donor living transplant.
 Prices may depend on your individual needs.
 Get in touch for more information or a free quote and treatment plan.

 A living-donor liver transplant is when a live person donates a part of their liver to a person whose liver is damaged beyond the point of no return.
 The donated part will grow to full size in the person who receives it.
-The donor’s liver will also grow back to its normal size over a short period of time (usually a few weeks).
+The donor’s liver will also grow back, either to its normal size, or smaller.
+This usually happens over a short period of time (a few weeks in most cases).

 Located in the upper-right portion of the abdomen, the liver is the largest solid organ in the body.
 It is divided into two main lobes (where the right one is larger than the left one).